aerospike/aerospike-client-rust/README.md

 <a name="Tests"></a>
 ## Tests

 This library is packaged with a number of tests.
+The tests assume that an Aerospike cluster is running at `localhost:3000`.
+To test using a cluster at a different address, set the `AEROSPIKE_HOSTS` environment variable to the list of cluster hosts.

 To run all the test cases:

+    $ export AEROSPIKE_HOSTS=127.0.0.1:3000
+    $ cargo test

+To enable debug logging for the `aerospike` crate:

+    $ RUST_LOG=aerospike=debug cargo test

+To enable backtraces:

-    $ AEROSPIKE_HOSTS=127.0.0.1:3000 RUST_LOG=debug:aerospike RUST_BACKTRACE=1 cargo test -- --nocapture
+    $ RUST_LOG=aerospike=debug RUST_BACKTRACE=1 cargo test